 Caffeine Overdose Documented Cases

 Caffeine overdose does happen and has been documented.
-Here are some of the more recent cases easily found on Google resulting in death or hospitalization;
+Here are some of the more recent cases of an overdose resulting in death or hospitalization;

-- In the late 1990′s an Australian women, with a heart condition died after consuming a guarana based shot from her local health food store.
+- In the late 1990s an Australian woman, with a heart condition died after consuming a guarana based shot from her local health food store.
 This product is no longer on the market.
 (10g/liter, ok that’s just nuts!)

-- 2010 a 23 British man from Mansfield, England died after taking to 2 spoonfuls of pure caffeine powder washed down by an energy drink at a party.
+- 2010 a 23-year-old British man from Mansfield, England died after taking to 2 spoonfuls of pure caffeine powder washed down by an energy drink at a party.
 His death was ruled accidental.

 - 2011 Fourteen-year-old Anais Fournier, died after she consumed two 24 ounce Monsters (480mg of caffeine) in a 24 hour period.
-Cause of death was a heart arrhythmia due to caffeine toxicity.
-There seems to be some conflicting stories as to how much she really consumed and this seems true since 480mg in a 24 hour period isn’t a toxic amount.
-Update October, 2012: Her parents are suing Monster Energy for wrongful death although the girl did have a known pre-existing heart condition.
+The cause of death was a heart arrhythmia due to caffeine toxicity.
+There seem to be some conflicting stories as to how much she really consumed and this seems true since 480mg in a 24 hour period isn’t a toxic amount.
+Update October 2012: Her parents are suing Monster Energy for wrongful death although the girl did have a known pre-existing heart condition.

 - 2012 The FDA is investigating Monster Energy since the energy drink has been linked to five deaths over the past year.

-- 2013 A mother is suing Monster Energy for the death of her 19 year old son, Alex Morris, after he died of cardiac arrest.
-She claims that he drank two 16 ounce Monsters the day before his death and at least two a day for the 3 years proceeding his death.
-A California Coroner’s office reported that he died from cardiomyopathy and cardiac arrhythmia. src.
+- 2013 A mother is suing Monster Energy for the death of her 19-year-old son, Alex Morris, after he died of cardiac arrest.
+She claims that he drank two 16 ounce Monsters the day before his death and at least two a day for the 3 years preceding his death.
+A California Coroner’s office reported that he died from cardiomyopathy and cardiac arrhythmia.